-The research framework in which the relationship between CPMS and work performance is mediated by competency is presented in Figure 2.
-A structural equation model (SEM) was used to test for the mediation in H_3 in one stage, rather than using the two-stage approach of Baron and Kenny (1986).
+Research framework in which the relationship between CPMS and work performance is mediated by competency is presented in figure 2.
+A structural equation model (SEM) used to test for the mediation in H3 in one stage, rather than using the two-stage approach of Baron and Kenny (1986).
 The SEM was estimated using a full information maximum likelihood procedure.
-A bootstrapping method was used to construct a sampling distribution in order to develop test statistics and assess the uncertainty.
-This method makes fewer assumptions and has more power (while maintaining reasonable type-1 error), and is therefore the currently recommended analysis approach (MacKinnon, Fairchild, & Fritz,
+A bootstrapping method is used to construct a sampling distribution in order to develop test statistics and assess the uncertainty.
+Since this method makes fewer assumptions and has more power (while maintaining reasonable type-1 error), and is therefore the currently recommended analysis approach (MacKinnon, Fairchild, & Fritz, 2007).

-2007).
 One thousand resample (with replacement) were drawn from the original sample and bias corrected bootstrap confidence intervals were computed for the indirect effects.
 Descriptive statistic and inferential statistics were used to analyse the data.
 The confidence interval level for statistical significance was set at a value of 95% ($p \le 0.05$) for confirmatory factor analysis and a value of 99% ($p \le 0.01$) for correlations.

-Table 3 shows the result of data reliability (Cronbach's α), factor items and mean, factor loading (β), critical ratio (CR), standard errors (SE) and significance level (P).
-The reliability results show that each factor has Cronbach's alpha more than 0.70 which indicates that each factor has high reliability (Hair, Black, & Anderson, 2010).
-Factor loadings for each item were also above 0.50.
-Hair et al. (2010) recommend the minimum factor loading of 0.30 for a sample of more than 350 respondents.
+Table 2 shows the result of data reliability (Cronbach's α), factor items and mean, factor loading (β), critical ratio (CR), standard errors (SE) and significance level (P).
+Result of reliability shows each factor has cronbach's alpha more than 0.70 its represent each factor has high reliability (Hair, Black, & Anderson, 2010).
+Factor loadings for each items also above 0.50 and Hair et al. (2010) recommend for sample more than 350 respondents, the minimum factor loading is 0.30.